ta223dh/TextBuddy/README.md

 - Code is using modern javascript syntax (ECMAScript 6 and later)
 - No dependencies on third party modules
 - Unit tests are added for the new feature
-- Unit tests (new and old) runs with 0 fails
+- Unit tests (new and old) run with 0 failures
-- Lint runs with 0 warnings
+- Linting runs with 0 warnings

 A code review will then be conducted by the repository owner before merging.